Dickory Doc: Albums

 Recorded Under the Direction of Chic Laganella and Aldo Farnese Produced by Buzz Curtis, Music Arranged & Conducted by Dick Caruso on an independent label "Piper Records".
 Album liner notes by Alan Baker.

 After the show

-Aldo went on to play "Adam Android," a futuristic space-traveler, also created and produced by Aldo Farnese and Chic Laganella and using most of the same puppets.
-Unlike the cold snowing setting of the North Pole, this show took place on a Spaceship.
+Aldo went on to play the title character in Adam Android, also created and produced by Aldo Farnese and Chic Laganella and using most of the same puppets.
+Unlike the cold snowing setting of the North Pole, this show took place on a spaceship.